nilsDE/shopping-kumpel/README.md

 ### How to use this Application

 The deployed application can be found here: `https://shopping-kumpel.herokuapp.com/` You can also clone the repo to run the app locally.
 Please install all the dependencies and use the following to run the application:
-`npm run dev` to run the application
+`npm run dev`
 `npm run test-server` to run the tester server and then `npm test` to run all test suites.

 ### The initial problem that the app solves